ethamck/musicporter/readme.md

 ## `download.sh`

 Downloads each song from manifest, tagging with song metadata and album art (from thumbnail).
-Useful for having a local copy of your library, especially on mobile devices.

 The file format will default to the best quality, which is usually `.opus`.